SevenLawless/last_chio/DEPLOYMENT.md

 - **Check MySQL service**: Make sure the MySQL service is running (green status)
 - **Check MYSQL_URL**: Railway should provide this automatically, but verify it exists in backend Variables
+- **Tables don't exist**: If you see errors about missing tables, make sure you've run the database schema initialization (Step 2.1).
+The error will typically say "Table 'users' doesn't exist" or similar.

 ### Build fails